Mwashelvix/se-assignment-4-github-and-visual-studio-Mwashelvix/README.md

 REFERENCES tto the Answers
 Pro Git by Scott Chacon and Ben Straub
-Version Control with Git by Jon Loeliger and Matthew McCullough GitHub Essentials by Achilleas Anagnostopoulos Learning GitHub Actions by Brent Laster
+Version Control with Git by Jon Loeliger and Matthew McCullough, GitHub Essentials by Achilleas Anagnostopoulos, Learning GitHub Actions by Brent Laster,
 Bird, C., et al. "The promises and perils of mining Git."
 Proceedings of the Sixth IEEE International Working Conference on Mining Software Repositories.
-IEEE, 2009.
-Learn Visual Studio Code: Learn Visual Studio Code to make your development efficient and robust by Clémentine Quéméner
+IEEE, 2009., Learn Visual Studio Code: Learn Visual Studio Code to make your development efficient and robust by Clémentine Quéméner.

 Submission Guidelines:
 Your answers should be well-structured, concise, and to the point.